Rapid needs assessment of informal, migrant and unorganised workers during Covid-19.

 Phone survey carried out with 591 respondents in Gujarat (199), Rajasthan (51) and Maharashtra (341) between 23rd April and 1st May 2020.

 Data Analysis and Summary Report of Findings and Recommendations produced.

-Press release note prepared for outreach in several local language and English newspapers.
+Press release in several local language and English newspapers.

 Centre for Labour Research and Action, MASHAL, Department of Sociology at the Savitribai Phule Pune University.